mollyincali/salaries-and-standards/README.md

 # Salaries and Standards

-***Do students from top paying districts score the same or better than students who attend lower paying districts?***
+***Do students from top paying districts score the same as students who attend lower paying Districts?***

 **Questions to explore**
 - Do districts with higher salary have higher test scores?